Stochastic dynamics of determinantal processes by integration by parts: An illustrating example

 is known in the literature as the generalized Vandermonde determinant.
-Here, $V_{1,\dots,k}(x_1,\dots,x_k)$ is the classical Vandermonde determinant, and in the general case, we have deleted a certain number of rows from the matrix.
-The generalized Vandermonde determinant is known to factorize into the classical Vandermonde determinant and what is defined to be a Schur polynomial.
-To be more precise,
+By definition, the Schur polynomial $s_\lambda$ is the ratio between the generalized Vandermonde determinant and the classical Vandermonde determinant.
+More precisely,